 Despite the fact that banking is subject to a slew of rules and regulations, an increasing number of financial institutions are recognising the potential of blockchain technology and cryptocurrencies.
 We will see more blockchain-based solutions for transparent, accessible, and reliable financial transactions in the near future.
 The major players in these industries have already started to conduct tests to discover the innovative uses and opportunities that blockchain provides.

 You now have a solid idea of the many applications of blockchain in financial services.
 It all depends on how successfully you can integrate it into your current marketing initiatives.
-Depending on your organization, you may require a complete overhaul or simply a few minor changes to your marketing strategy.
+Depending on your organisation, you may require a complete overhaul or simply a few minor changes to your marketing strategy.